 - WayFare sour cream: Make sure to stir this one a bunch before serving it.
 I haven’t been able to get into this brand, but maybe you’ll like it.

 These are the fancier vegan cheese companies.
-Unhelpfully, I’ve heard incredible things about all of them.
+I’ve heard incredible things about all of them.
 Seriously, rave reviews.
-Also unhelpfully, I’ve only tried a couple of these.
+Unhelpfully, I’ve only tried a couple of these.
 That makes it hard to sort these in any coherent way.
 Also, there are so many varieties from each company.
 For most of these, you can buy them online.
 They all tend to be pricey.

-1. Miyoko’s Creamery: Word is they are meltable.
+1. Miyoko’s Creamery: They are meltable.
 There are a dozen varieties.
 Miyoko, for those who don’t know, is a renowned vegan chef who has made some incredible innovations in the vegan culinary world like butter, cheese wheels, mozzarella blocks, and cream cheese (see above).
 Miyokos sells its stuff in Whole Foods, Yes!
 Organic Market, and most recently – Trader Joe’s.
 You can also find it online.
 Website.

 2. Treeline: Their soft, spreadable cheese is amazing.
 They also have harder aged cheeses.
 See above for their cheese spreads Website.